nathanielburman/cult-of-akira-yokai/README.md

 ...

 Florida is infested with hiding.
 I completely level Lee County with a flick and I backhand another egirl into oblivion.
+White democrats hiding in closets lying about their sex.